 The called party should be connected to a live agent within two seconds after the call has been answered.
-Otherwise, the call is considered abandoned whether or not the call is eventually connected.
-Telemarketers should frequently review the percentage of abandoned calls and make every endeavour to minimise such percentage which shall not be greater than 10% of the total calls.
+Otherwise, the call is considered abandoned whether the call is eventually connected.
+Telemarketers should frequently review the percentage of abandoned calls and make every endeavor to minimize such percentage which shall not be greater than 10% of the total calls.